1. What is the Water for Life project about?

 19. I would like to donate cash or resources to the project.
 How can I do it and is this tax deductible?

 While we welcome donations of funds as well as resources, we will need more information on your donation to assess if this is viable for the overseas community, and if it can be tax-deductible.

 Please contact us at [email protected] for further discussion.

 *The programme below is subject to change at the discretion of the Singapore International Foundation.

 |Day 1||Day 2||Day 3||Day 4||Day 5|

-Conduct basic hygiene training at households and/or schools
+Conduct water, sanitation and hygiene (WASH) training at schools

 |Depart for Singapore